rocky/python-uncompyle6/README.rst

 bytecode version.
 Finally, in cases where the program has a test for itself, we can run the check on the decompiled code.

-We are serious about testing, and use automated processes to find bugs.
+We use an automated processes to find bugs.
 In the issue trackers for other decompilers, you will find a number of bugs we've found along the way.
 Very few to none of them are fixed in the other decompilers.

 Requirements
 ------------